 The browser extension is the most powerful aspect of Capital One Shopping.

-Use it to add coupons, get cash back, and even search for better pricing on your items.
+Use it to add coupons, get rewards, and even search for better pricing on your items.

 2. Don’t forget to activate.

-If you don’t activate your cash back (either by clicking the link or using the extension) you are out of luck when it comes to receiving cash back.
+If you don’t activate your rewards (either by clicking the link or using the extension) you are out of luck when it comes to receiving gift card redemption.